phalaaxx/jail/README.md

 Make sure to tune these settings to your liking.
 These settings may not work for your case.
 Finally compile grsecurity kernel.

-	make-kpkg --initrd --append-to-version "grsec" --revision 1 kernel_image
+	make-kpkg --initrd --revision 1 kernel_image

 Depending on hardware this may take up to severas hours.
 Once the kernel is ready - install it.

 	cd /usr/src
-	dpkg -i linux-image-3.2.40-grsec_1_amd64.deb
+	dpkg -i linux-image-3.2.51-grsec_1_amd64.deb

 At this point the server needs to be restarted.
 Once it boots make sure that the new kernel has been loaded.

 	uname -r

-If the server was booted into the new kernel. you should see something similar to _3.2.46-grsec_.
+If the server was booted into the new kernel. you should see something similar to _3.2.51-grsec_.
 When the new kernel is running it is possible that some updates may fail due to grsecurity restrictions.
 The reason is because grub will not be able to update its configuration.
 In order to resolve this issue, two binaries from grub package need to be given correct permissions.

 	paxctl -c /usr/bin/grub-script-check